Me and Mrs. Jones: Michael Bublé version

-"Me and Mrs. Jones" was recorded in 2007 by Canadian-Italian crooner Michael Bublé and released as the second single from his third studio album, Call Me Irresponsible.
+"Me and Mrs. Jones" was recorded in 2007 by Canadian crooner Michael Bublé and released as the second single from his third studio album, Call Me Irresponsible.
 The song is a collaboration with Bublé's then-girlfriend, Emily Blunt, who appears at the end of the track to perform the final verse.

 Background

 Bublé's version of "Me and Mrs. Jones" was well received by critics, with Okayplayer stating; "he skillfully portrays the pain of this song’s affair and his take on the final verse could stand with anyone else’s."
 The single was also promoted by its performance during Bublé's AOL Sessions performances.
 The track has also been performed at many of his concerts.
 Due to his break-up with then-girlfriend Emily Blunt shortly before the release of the single, the release was cancelled, the physical single pulled, and little or no promotion for the song was undertaken.
 Thus, "Me and Mrs. Jones" was not eligible to chart in any major music charts; however, it did chart in Switzerland due to strong downloads from the album.

 A short promotional music video was first broadcast on French television during April 2007.
 The clip alternates between scenes of Bublé performing by the window, in the dark, as it rains, used in the official music video, and scenes of a blonde woman during a day at the beach, horseback riding and watching the sunset as the clip ends.
 The official music video was first broadcast during July 2007.
 It consists mainly of scenes of Bublé standing, performing by the window, as in the French promotional clip.
 Some scenes show a brunette woman, representing "Mrs. Jones".
 Some shots from the promotional video of "Lost" were also used, particularly the ones where Bublé is sitting on a white bed.
 The video was directed by Sean Turrell.